LivePersonInc/developer-center/pages/Documents/ConversationalAI/BotAccounts/credentials.md

     - **Keys Certificate**: Click **Upload**, and upload the file that contains the private and public keys.
 The file format must be .pfx, .p12, or .jks.
     - **Trust Certificate**: Click **Upload**, and upload the file that contains the trusted resources.
 The file format must be .crt, .cer, or .pem.
     - **Cryptographic Protocols**: Select the encryption/decryption protocols that are supported by the trusted resources.
 If you leave this blank, the default value of TLS 1.2 and TLS1.1 is used.
 7. Click **Save**.

+### Add a Consumer Authentication credential

+You can create a Consumer Authentication credential and use it in [API integrations](conversation-builder-integrations-api-integrations.html) when you require the bot to make API calls on behalf of the consumer.
+With this credential, the consumer receives an authentication link, uses it to authenticate, and obtains a token that is sent to the bot.
+This “delegates” access to the bot, so it can make the API calls.
+The general flow is this:

+1. In the bot, the Integration interaction is triggered in the dialog.
+2. The bot sends an authentication URL (a plain link) to the consumer.
+3. The consumer clicks the link to authenticate, is directed to a consent (allow/deny) page, and gives consent, thereby obtaining a token.
+4. The token is sent to the bot.
+5. The bot runs the integration (with the token) and responds with a result.

+**To add a Consumer Authentication credential**

+1. In the Bot Accounts application, select the name of the organization for which to create the credential.
+2. Click **Credentials** in the upper-left corner.
+3. Click **Add Credentials** in the upper-right corner.
+4. In the Add Credentials dialog box, specify the following:
+    * **Name**: Enter a descriptive name.
+    * **Authentication Type**: Select "Consumer Authentication."
+5. Click **Next**.
+6. In the Add Credentials dialog box, specify the following:
+    * **Authentication URL**: Enter the authentication endpoint to be sent to the consumer in order to obtain an access token that is sent to the bot.
+The URL is provided by the resource provider; see their documentation for this information.
+7. Click **Save**.

 ### Add a Basic Authentication credential